mmlacak/crochess/docs/source/libcc/concepts.rst

 Linked list extend()
 ^^^^^^^^^^^^^^^^^^^^

-Most linked lists have :c:`*_extend()` function, which takes two linked list, both are optional.
+Most linked lists have :c:`*_extend()` function, which takes two optional linked lists.

 :c:`*_extend()` function extends first linked list with the second; this also transfers ownership from second linked list onto the first one.

 As a result, inner pointer to second linked list is :c:data:`NULL`\ed.

+Both linked lists are optional, if either (or both!) arguments are not given, function tries to do the most reasonable thing:

-If first linked list is not given (its inner pointer is :c:data:`NULL`), first linked list simply takes over second linked list.
+    * If first linked list is not given (its inner pointer is :c:data:`NULL`), first linked list simply takes over second linked list.

-If second linked list is not given (its inner pointer is :c:data:`NULL`), no action is performed.
+    * If second linked list is not given (its inner pointer is :c:data:`NULL`), no action is performed.

 Function returns valid weak pointer to a :c:term:`link` if successful, otherwise :c:data:`NULL` in case of an error.